 Our total investment in companies may be significant individually or in the aggregate.
 As a result, if a significant investment in one or more companies fails to perform as expected, our financial results could be more negatively affected and the magnitude of the loss could be more significant than if we had made smaller investments in more companies.
 This risk is heightened as a result of our sale of the majority of senior syndicated loans in the quarter ended June 30, 2009.
 As a result of these sales and other exits, the total number of portfolio companies in which we hold investments decreased from 46 at March 31, 2009 to 16 at March 31, 2010.
 Our five largest investments represent 62.5% of the fair value of our total portfolio at March 31, 2010, compared to 48.7% at March 31, 2009.
-Additionally, they represent 53.0% of our total revenues for the year ended March 31, 2010.
+Additionally, they represent 53.0% of our total revenues for the year ended March 31, 2010, compared to 39.7% for the year ended March 31, 2009.
 Any disposition of a significant investment in one or more companies may negatively impact our net investment income and limit our ability to pay distributions.